 The library represents an effort to fight "stataphobia," a term coined by LaPorte to describe the fear of statistics, which he says contributes to low output of scientific publications from developing countries.

 One effect of "stataphobia": 76 percent of scientific articles are rejected due to a poor or incorrect use of methods.
 LaPorte and his colleagues consider "global statistical malnutrition" the bane of research in these developing areas and decided that the Library of Alexandria, in partnership with the American Statistical Association (ASA) and other agencies, could bridge the gap.

 The world's largest library for statistical research methods

 Two years ago, this team collaborated to build the BA Euclid Library, a one-stop center to answer questions on various research methods.
 Its virtual library collection holds thousands of e-books, e-lectures, a help desk, and survey portals.
 As the virtual library was developed, they were approached by Dr. Mary Shann, Professor Emerita of Educational Leadership from Boston University, who wanted to donate 2,000 books.
-Thus, the library's a print library was born.
+Thus, a print library was born.
 A cargo ship delivered the collection to the Library of Alexandria.